AI Chatbots in Hospitality Industry: Implementation Guide, ROI & Best Practices 2026

 - Iterative expansion adding upselling, personalization, and advanced analytics based on real performance data

-This approach prevents overbuilding in the first release while establishing a clear path toward more sophisticated capabilities.
+This prevents overbuilding in the first release while establishing a clear path toward more sophisticated capabilities.
 Each phase delivers measurable value, building confidence and organizational buy-in.